 Cancer Research Conference for Science Teachers

-On July 26-27, 2022, the UF Health Cancer Center hosted the Cancer Research Conference for Science Teachers.
-This free two-day conference took place at the UF Cancer/Genetics Research Complex and included a reception at the Samuel P. Harn Museum of Art.
-Participants heard about leading-edge research at UF and connected with scientists, physicians and students to engage in a dialogue about community health and well-being.
+On July 18-19, 2023, the UF Health Cancer Center will host our annual Cancer Research Conference for Science Teachers.
+This free two-day conference will take place at the UF Cancer/Genetics Research Complex and includes a reception at the Hilton University of Florida Conference Center.
+Participants will hear about leading-edge research at UF and connect with scientists, physicians and students to engage in a dialogue about community health and well-being.

 Cancer Research Symposium for High School Students